Who has qualified for Women's EURO, who can join them?

 - France beat Austria 3-0 in November to qualify as group winners.

-- Austria have finished second but will not be a best runner-up and would instead enter the play-offs if both a) Italy beat Israel by six goals and b) the Group E runners-up end up with a better record.
+- Austria have finished second and will qualify automatically as a best runner-up and avoid the play-offs unless both a) Portugal beat Scotland by 13 goals or more (other than 13-0) and b) Italy beat Israel by six goals or more.

 Group H